Skip to main content

 You have the right to complain if you are unhappy with the way we handled your personal information or any privacy query or request you have raised with us.
 You also have a right to complain to a data protection authority in the place where you live or work, or in the place where you think an issue in relation to your data has arisen.

-Transfer of information to the United States
+15. Transfer of Information to the United States

 Our site is operated in the United States and intended for users located in the United States.
 If you are located outside of the United States, please be aware that information we collect, including Personal Information, will be transferred to, processed, stored, and used in the United States.
 The data protection laws in the United States may differ from those of the country in which you are located, and your Personal Information may be shared with third parties for direct marketing purposes and may be subject to access requests from governments, courts, or law enforcement in the United States according to laws of the United States.
 By using our site or providing us with any information, you consent to the transfer to, and processing, usage, sharing and storage of your information, including Personal Information, in the United States as set forth in this Privacy Policy.

 Under California Civil Code sections 1798.83-1798.84, California residents are entitled to ask us for a notice identifying the categories of personal customer information which we share with our affiliates and third parties for marketing purposes and providing contact information for such affiliates and third parties.
-If you are a California resident and would like a copy of this notice, please email us at [email protected] will make every effort to promptly respond to your request.
+If you are a California resident and would like a copy of this notice, please email us at hello@learnexus.com.
+We will make every effort to promptly respond to your request.

 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
 To learn more about your California privacy rights, please review our CCPA Privacy Notice for California Residents.